ebaker355/clang-format/README.md

 I am using this binary with this Xcode plugin: https://github.com/travisjeffery/ClangFormat-Xcode

-You may download the [binary](https://github.com/ebaker355/clang-format/raw/master/clang-format), or follow these steps to build your own patched version:
+You may download the [binary](https://github.com/ebaker355/clang-format/raw/master/clang-format) ~~, or follow these steps to build your own patched version:~~

+####UPDATE: My patch is currently out of date. 😒 I will update it soon.

 ######Most of these steps were taken from http://blog.hardcodes.de/articles/63/building-clang-format-and-friends-on-osx-mountain-lion